 The Designer's Guide Community is built around the contributions of its members.
 Most chose to contribute through discussions on the Forum, but some go so far as to write and contribute either papers or models.
 So if you have some special knowledge you would like to share, or if some useful and well-written models, please consider submitting them.

-If you are concerned about the accuracy of your RF noise simulations or simply want to understand a little more about flicker noise, then you should read this article.
+You should read this article if you are concerned about the accuracy of your RF noise simulations or simply want to understand a little more about flicker noise.